-- Default (Wisteria): This is for most content and reporting pages.
+- Default (Purple): This is for most content and reporting pages.
 These pages let you consume data and take action.

-- Education (Cluny): This is for informative content, such as manager learning.
+- Education (Blue): This is for informative content, such as manager learning.

 - Account admin (White): This is for the Account admin section of the platform, accessed through the 'Account admin' label in the utility navigation.
 This header does not include a skirt.
 Note that flow-of-work admin pages (those accessed through the main navigation) do not use the Account admin header.

 Contains product switcher (between Engagement and Performance) or Culture Amp logo for customers with only 1 product.
 Contains primary wayfinding and links to key areas of the product.

 Every Title Block must include: